Critical hit: Types

 Critical hits are meant to simulate an occasional "lucky hit".
 The concept represents the effect of hitting an artery, or finding a weak point, such as a stab merely in the leg causing less damage than a stab in the Achilles tendon.
 Critical hits are almost always random, although character attributes or situational modifiers may come into play.
 For example, games in which the player characters have a "Luck" attribute will often base the likelihood of critical hits occurring on this statistic: a character with high Luck will deal a higher percentage of critical hits, while a character with low Luck may, in some games, be struck by more critical hits.
 In the role-playing game Dungeons & Dragons, when a player character attacks an opponent the player typically rolls a 20-sided die; a roll of 20 (a 5% chance) results in a critical hit.

 The most common kind of critical hit simply deals additional damage, most commonly dealing double the normal damage that would have been dealt, but many other formulas exist as well (such as ignoring defense of the target or always awarding the maximum possible damage).
 Critical hits also occasionally do "special damage" to represent the effects of specific wounds (for example, losing use of an arm or eye, or being reduced to a limp).
+Critical hits can also give the player dealing them special effects.
+An example of this would be in Team Fortress 2, where achieving a critical with the Bazaar Bargain weapon rewards you with an increased charge rate of the weapon.
 Critical hits usually occur only with normal weapon attacks, not with magic or other special abilities, but this depends on the individual game's rules.